syrupUSDC — Retail Risk Report

 Summary

 syrupUSDC is Maple Finance’s onchain yield-bearing stablecoin.
 You deposit USDC, you receive syrupUSDC, and the price slowly accrues yield.
-As of May 2026, the Ethereum pool holds roughly $1.22B; the sibling syrupUSDT pool holds about $436M.
+The Ethereum pool holds roughly $1B+, with the syrupUSDT sibling materially smaller; live TVL on the dashboard.
 Maple’s “Syrup” product line has reported zero principal losses across ~3 years.
 Yield is real (interest paid by real institutional borrowers), not emissions.

 - Loans = third-party institutional credit (BTC/XRP/cbBTC/HYPE collateral at 125–333% — overcollateralized in the traditional sense).
 This is the “Maple lending pool” that the marketing describes.